 Silver funds witness inflows

-Remember, the 14-day RSI level of more than 70 indicates a possibility of a downward reversion in price, whereas a level below 30 indicates the possibility an upward reversion.
+A 14-day RSI level of more than 70 indicates a possibility of a downward movement in price.
+A level below 30 indicates the possibility an upward movement.

 The funds flowing into silver have also resurfaced so far in January.
 In December, we saw investors turning their backs on silver.
-The iShares Silver Trust (SLV) and the Global X Silver Miners Fund (SIL), both famous silver-based funds, have seen price rises this year as well.
+The iShares Silver Trust (SLV) and the Global X Silver Miners ETF (SIL), both famous silver-based funds, have seen prices rise this year as well.

-The fall of the US dollar has been one of the most significant contributors to the rise in the precious metals.
-Silver had its highest close in almost two months, but it may see resistance at the $17.2 mark.
+The fall of the US dollar has been one of the most significant contributors to the rise in precious metals.
+Silver had its highest close in almost two months, but it may see resistance at the $16.90 mark.